 When the first WELCOME program has loaded into the computer it will clear the screen and give you instructions.

-The WELCOME pack includes a booklet which describes not only how to get the programs running but also what each of the sixteen programs does.
-As time goes by, a whole range of 'application programs' will be available on cassette and it will be possible to run these in exactly the same way as the WELCOME package.
+The WELCOME pack includes a booklet which describes not only how to get the programs running but also what each of the programs does.

 The keyboard